thomashkolbe/8080_Home_Computer/README.md

 The source code needs some cleaning, and proper comments and credits have to be put at the beginning of each file.

-### Further Ideas and Plans

-* Finish the integration and porting of Leonardo Miliani's source code for the LM80C to the 8080 CPU and the 8080 Microprocessor Kit SBC.
-Since I first ported Grant Searle's version of NASCOM BASIC 4.7b to the 8080, before I came across Leonardo Miliani's LM80C project, I added features and source code from the LM80C project only incrementally into my project.
+The integration and porting of Leonardo Miliani's source code for the LM80C to the 8080 CPU and the 8080 Microprocessor Kit SBC has to be finished.
+I first ported Grant Searle's version of NASCOM BASIC 4.7b to the 8080, before I came across Leonardo Miliani's LM80C project.
+Therefore, I added features and source code from the LM80C project only incrementally into my project.
 As a result the structure of my source code is in parts differing from the LM80C source code.
 I also had to take into account that in my project I did not have a C16 keyboard in the beginning (I bought one from EBay only recently) and only a bit-banged serial interface, which makes it difficult to deal with the periodic timer interrupts (causing the serial interface to miss the start bit of an incoming byte).
 After I received the C16 keyboard I ported the respective source code parts from the LM80C.
 It works, and the user can type texts and BASIC commands which are shown in the video display, but when pressing the Return key nothing happens.
 If the same commands are entered over the serial interface (and they are also shown in the video display), they are executed, though.

-* Some debugging of the BASIC source code is still required.
+Some debugging of the BASIC source code is still required.
 It took me a week to find a nasty bug in the CMP16 subroutine, which I had to completely replace from the LM80C implementation, because of missing status flags (here: the overflow flag) and 16-bit arithmetic operations in the 8080 CPU compared to the Z80.
 Unfortunately, the DRAW command does not work 100% yet (to be precise: in cases where DX>DY).

+### Further Ideas and Plans

+* Integrate BASIC together with the monitor program into the 32KB EPROM.
+  Currently, the BASIC is assembled and uploaded via the serial interface into the 32KB RAM using the monitor program.
+The advantage of this approach is that after making changes to the BASIC source code the assembled file can directly be uploaded to the system without burning another EPROM.
+The disadvantage is that only 11KB of RAM remain free for BASIC programs.
+Once the BASIC has been fully debugged, I will bring the monitor source code and the BASIC source code into one assembler project and burn a new EPROM.

 * Provide a second 40-pin connector on the video &amp; sound extension board that allows to connect the [MiniMax8085 SBC](http://www.malinov.com/Home/sergeys-projects/minimax8085) developed by Sergey Kiselev as an alternative to the 8080 Microprocessor Kit SBC.